Is WordPress dying? What the W3Techs market-share data actually says

 What the W3Techs data actually shows

 Start with the numbers, not the feelings.
 W3Techs measures technology usage across the top ten million domains, and it is their data that drives the industry headlines.
-As of 27 May 2026, WordPress sits at 41.9 percent.
-A year earlier, in May 2025, it was 43.5 percent.
-In December 2025 it was still 43.2 percent.
+As of 11 July 2026, WordPress sits at 41.5 percent.
+In May 2025 it was 43.5 percent, and in December 2025 it was still 43.2 percent.
 Search Engine Journal described it plainly as six consecutive months of decline, the first such run in years.

 Date (W3Techs)WordPressNo CMS (None)ShopifyWix